Geek3600/Vivado_Script_Template/{{ cookiecutter.project_name }}/README.md

 ### Configuring the Project

 Modify `config.sh` according to your project, referring to the internal guides.
 All paths are relative to the `config.sh` path.
+Remember set your `VCS_COMPILE_LIB_DIR` correctly; otherwise, your compilation will result in errors.

 ### Generating Scripts